hugoocoto/vicel/docs/vicel_reference.typ

   [#smallcaps("Number")], [[0-9]+("."[0-9]+)?],
   [#smallcaps("Formula")], ["=" #smallcaps("Formula body")],
   [#smallcaps("Text")], [!#smallcaps("Number") && !#smallcaps("Formula")],
-),
+)

 === Formula
 Formulas are expressions that evaluate to a valid value.
-They start with a equal sign.
+They start with an equal sign.
 The function body have to contain a valid expression.

 #table(